QSEHRA: Qualified Small Employer Health Reimbursement Arrangement

 A QSEHRA makes it easier for small business owners and their employees to manage healthcare costs.
-If you are a small business with less than 50 FTE employees and want to offer a group health plan, contact The Harrison Group for help with this tax-advantaged plan.

 What are the employer requirements?